James Clerk Maxwell: King's College, London, 1860–1865

 Maxwell's time at King's was probably the most productive of his career.
 He was awarded the Royal Society's Rumford Medal in 1860 for his work on colour and was later elected to the Society in 1861.
 This period of his life would see him display the world's first light-fast colour photograph, further develop his ideas on the viscosity of gases, and propose a system of defining physical quantities—now known as dimensional analysis.
 Maxwell would often attend lectures at the Royal Institution, where he came into regular contact with Michael Faraday.
-The relationship between the two men could not be described as being close, because Faraday was 40 years Maxwell's senior and showed signs of senility.
+The relationship between the two men could not be described as close, because Faraday was 40 years Maxwell's senior and showed signs of senility.
 They nevertheless maintained a strong respect for each other's talents.

 This time is especially noteworthy for the advances Maxwell made in the fields of electricity and magnetism.
 He examined the nature of both electric and magnetic fields in his two-part paper "On physical lines of force", which was published in 1861.
-In it he provided a conceptual model for electromagnetic induction, consisting of tiny spinning cells of magnetic flux.
+In it, he provided a conceptual model for electromagnetic induction, consisting of tiny spinning cells of magnetic flux.
 Two more parts were later added to and published in that same paper in early 1862.
-In the first additional part he discussed the nature of electrostatics and displacement current.
+In the first additional part, he discussed the nature of electrostatics and displacement current.
 In the second additional part, he dealt with the rotation of the plane of the polarisation of light in a magnetic field, a phenomenon that had been discovered by Faraday and is now known as the Faraday effect.